common-fate/docs-archive/docs/granted/usage/sharing-aws-config-with-team.md

 granted registry add <your-repo-url.git>/<sub-folder>/<filename.yml>
 ```

-## 3. Syncing a Profile Registry
+## Syncing a Profile Registry

-Adding a Profile Registry is sufficient to sync the config file.
-Granted CLI will automatically sync your profile repositories once per day when you run `granted credential-process` or `asssume` command by default.
+Adding a Profile Registry is sufficient to sync the `granted.yml` config file.
+Once per day Granted will automatically sync the repositories contained within your Profile Registry.
+By default, his process will be invoked when you run `granted credential-process` or `asssume` commands.

-However, if you want to perform instant sync then you can run:
+Should you wish to invoke a manual sync, run:

 ```
 granted registry sync
 ```

-This will loop over the configured profile registries, pull the latest change from the remote origin and perform a sync operation.
+This will loop over the repositories associated with your Profile Registry and will pull the latest changes from the remote origin, performing a sync operation.

 :::info
-When you are using AWS CLI with `granted credential-process` you won't be notified when the daily Profile Registry sync fails because AWS expects specific JSON STDOUT when configured with sourcing credentials with an external process.
-In that case, you can run `assume` or `granted registry sync` to see the issue.
-Add verbose flag like `assume --verbose` to see the Debug logs.
+When using AWS CLI with `granted credential-process` you will not be notified of failed Profile Registry syncs.
+This occurs as AWS expects specific JSON STDOUT when configured with sourcing credentials with an external process.
+In that case, you can run `assume` or `granted registry sync` to view the issue.
+Add verbose flag like `assume --verbose` to view the debug logs.
 :::info

-## 4. Removing a Profile Registry
+## Removing a Profile Registry

-To unsubscribe a Profile Registry you can run:
+To unsubscribe a repository from Granted's Profile Registry run the following command:

 ```
 granted registry remove
 ```

-This will display all the subscribed Profile Registries and prompt you to choose a registry to unsubscribe.
+This will display all repositories subscribed to Granted's Profile Registry and will prompt you to choose a repository to unsubscribe.